bjackman/bjackman.github.io/_posts/2019-09-07-pangram-update.md

 One more note about that article.
 The party trick at the end was trickier than you might think.
 I extended Patuzzos's Sentient tool and fed it in my article as the "seed sentence", but it didn't have any solutions!
-With the article as it stood, it was impossible to make it self-enumerating.
+With the article as it stood, it was impossible to make it accurately autogrammatic.
 It's intuitively not too surprising that as the seed sentence gets longer (i.e. grows from "this sentence contains ... and" to the entirety of my article), the likelihood that there is a valid solution begins to wane.

 So I actually [extended the
 tool](https://gist.github.com/bjackman/4b0ccb3f91a3b9c214872ed518c9ced9)